forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: When generating a manifest with the `project generate manifest` command, you can now use the `--metadata` flag together with `--source-dir` to target specific metadata components in your local package directory.
+This new feature is useful when you have multiple package directories or multiple directories within a single package directory and you want to target specific metadata within a source path.

   Similarly, you can also use `--excluded-metadata` with `--source-dir` to target all metadata in your local package directory _except_ the specified components.
 This example generates a manifest from the metadata components in the `force-app` package directory but excludes StandardValueSet components:

     ```bash
     sf project generate manifest --excluded-metadata StandardValueSet --source-dir force-app